Why F.Y.E. Motorsports Was

 Speedway in Kasson, MN where Chris spent several seasons behind the

-across 13 states and Canada over the past 11 seasons.
+across 14 states and 2 Canadian provinces over the past 14+ seasons.

 Currently Stepan can still be found behind the microphone at Cedar Lake